 .5 - 1 credit

 Application REQUIRED at least six weeks prior to start date of rotation block.

 NOTE: THIS ELECTIVE MAY NOT BE DROPPED WITHIN 1 MONTH OF THE STARTING DATE.

-Goal: The student will have the opportunity to observe and participate in all aspects of the practice of primary care medicine in a variety of rural settings.
+The student will have the opportunity to observe and participate in all aspects of the practice of primary care medicine in a variety of rural settings.
 Practices are broad in scope and may include introduction to medical specialties from a primary care perspective; depending on the site.
 AHEC support may be possible.

 Resources for Learning:

-Hands-on-Experience: Supervised evaluation of the patients seen in the primary care setting.
+• Hands-on Experience: Supervised evaluation of patients in the community setting.